For Court Hearings During COVID-19 Pandemic

 D.6.
 Self-Represented Litigants

 - This direction applies to all matters in Divisional Court, whether parties are represented by counsel or are self-represented.
 If a self-represented litigant is unable to conduct a case in accordance with any of the requirements set out in this Notice to the Profession, then the self-represented litigant shall advise the court of the difficulty and request variation in the requirements to enable that litigant to provide documents to the Court and participate in the hearing by some alternative means.
-These requests can be submitted by email at email@example.com or by telephone at (416) 327 – 5100.
+These requests should be made promptly and can be submitted by email at email@example.com.For courthouse accessibility information, please visit the Ontario Court Addresses website at https://www.attorneygeneral.jus.gov.on.ca/english/courts/Court_Addresses/

 D.7.
 Case Management

 - When the court is contacted by a party pursuant to this Notice to the Profession, the party’s request is subject to triage by an Administrative Judge of the Divisional Court or a designate.
-At that stage, the triage judge may give directions on matters such as (a) jurisdiction, (b) timeliness of the matter, (c) prematurity (d) identification of proper parties to the matter, and (e) any other issue that, in the opinion of the triage judge, ought to be addressed with the parties prior to making a scheduling direction.
+The triage judge may give directions on matters such as (a) jurisdiction, (b) timeliness of the matter, (c) prematurity (d) identification of proper parties to the matter, (e) the mode of hearing (in person or virtual), and (e) any other issue that, in the opinion of the triage judge, ought to be addressed with the parties.
 This part of the triage process does not preclude any party from raising preliminary issues with the court after the triage judge has given an initial direction.

 - Where no preliminary issues are identified by the court, the triage judge will give scheduling directions.
 Parties should raise any preliminary issues they have at the time they address the court’s request for an agreed schedule from the parties.